 A stable, powerful economy

 Singapore is often hailed as a politically stable economic powerhouse due to its clear and non-conflicting regulatory and legal framework and reputable judiciary system.
 It ranks 1st in global and political and operational stability and is the 4th largest recipient of foreign direct investments globally (FDI).
 This makes the country a thriving location for businesses with over 3000 startups, a global network of 500 investors, and more than 200 incubators and accelerators.
+In 2025, Singapore introduced significant updates to its fund tax incentive schemes, including Sections 13O, 13U, and the newly introduced 13OA of the Income Tax Act.
+These revisions aim to align with global tax standards and enhance Singapore’s status as a financial hub.

 The pool of rich human capital